Private Clarence Sydney Baxter

 TAKEN ON STRENGTH AUSTRALIAN SIGNAL COMPANY 15TH MARCH 1918

-On 15th March 1918, in France, Clarence was taken on strength with the Australian Signal Company.
-There is no more recorded about Clarence except his return home
+On 15th March 1918, in France, Jack was taken on strength with the Australian Signal Company.
+There is no more recorded about Jack except his return home

 GOING HOME